 - “extreme indifference,”

-- “cold-bloodedness” or
+- “cold-bloodedness,” or

 - “aggravated recklessness.”

-Express or universal malice is indicated by conduct showing an extreme lack of care and concern for the value of human life generally.
+Malice is indicated by conduct showing an extreme lack of care and concern for the value of human life generally.
 It is considered more blameworthy than other forms of killing and is, therefore, punished more severely.4

+Generally, using a deadly weapon or instrument in a manner likely to result in death implies that you acted with malice.
 Fists and feet are not usually classified as deadly weapons since they are not likely to produce death under ordinary circumstances.

 However, where the victim is particularly vulnerable – for an instance a young infant or an enfeebled older person – bare hands can be considered a deadly weapon.

 Ordinarily, communications between you and a spouse or you and your doctor are privileged and cannot be used against you in a legal proceeding.
+However, CRS 18-3-102 (4) makes an exception in cases where you allegedly are in a position of trust to a child under 12 and knowingly caused their death.

 Most deadly weapon deaths do not have witnesses.
 As a result, the evidence used to convict people is often largely circumstantial.